open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 #### 2.1 Minimal Servicing Assistant Behaviors (on Receipt of Events) [INFORMATIVE]

-Open Floor-compliant dialog assistants must support all event types in order to be considered fully compliant.
-This section documents the minimal behavior expected from an Open Floor-compliant dialog assistant.
+Open-Floor compliant dialog assistants must support all event types in order to be considered fully compliant.
+This section documents the minimal behavior expected from an Open-Floor compliant dialog assistant.
 These guidelines are informative not normative.

 If any events contain a _to_ that is not addressed to the agent, then ignore the event.